Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and flux gauge groups

 \subsection{Yang--Mills theory: flux gauge groups}

 As in the previous running example section we treat the semisimple and Abelian cases separately.

 The semisimple case is straightforward.
-In Section \ref{sec:runex-fluxannihilators} we have shown that the constraint gauge ideal $\fN\simeq\fGo$ for Yang--Mills theory with semisimple structure group $G$ coincides with those elements of $\fG$ that vanish when restricted to the corner,
+In Section \ref{sec:runex-fluxannihilators} we have shown that the constraint gauge ideal $\fN\simeq\fGo$ for YM theory with semisimple structure group $G$ coincides with those elements of $\fG$ that vanish when restricted to the corner,

 From this, we find on the one hand that the constraint gauge ideal $\fGo=\fN$ (Theorem \ref{thm:fGo}) is simply given by those sections of the induced adjoint bundle $\iota_{\pp\Sigma}^*\Ad P$ that vanish at the corner.
 On the other hand, the on- and off-shell flux gauge algebras coincide and are isomorphic to the algebra of gauge transformations intrinsically defined on the corner surface (this is a special case of a general result about $\fGredoff$, Theorem \ref{thm:corneralgd}):